HOW YOU LEARN (INTER-COMPREHENSION AND TRANS-LANGUAGING METHOD)

 WHO CAN TAKE THE CLASS and WHAT THEY EARN

 Earn 3 credits towards the language graduation requirement

 ITAL 111 fast-tracks your path across ITAL101-102: it takes you directly to ITAL 140 (Intermediate) – Note: ITAL111 can be taken as either 101 or 102

 ITAL 111 covers the program of 101 and 102 and fast-tracks students into ITAL140 (intermediate).
 This approach allows them to minor and major in Italian, or LBC (Language Business Culture) along an accelerated route.
 The class is open to all speakers of Spanish at an intermediate level, whether they know the language as part of their family’s heritage or they have learned it in school/college.
 The class is designed for students who have not taken any Italian prior to this class, as well as students who place at the 102 level, since this class covers the entire program of the first two semesters.
 Students who take it as 101 move to 140, while students who may decide to take it as 102 after 101, at the end of 111 will have completed the 6-credit sequence towards the language graduation requirement.

 WHAT STUDENTS SAY ABOUT THE CLASS

-“Comprehensive Italian for Spanish Speakers” at Montclair State University has made me feel so welcome here.
+“Comprehensive Italian for Spanish Speakers at Montclair State University has made me feel so welcome here.
 The course allowed me to bring my full linguistic self into the academic setting.
 [After] this course, we students walk away with much more than just learning the Italian language and culture.
-By highlighting the connections that do exist between these two languages, we walk away with a greater understanding of ourselves and what we have to offer. -Kelvin Jimenez Michaca, Public and Professional Writing Major, Journalism Minor
+By highlighting the connections that do exist between these two languages, we walk away with a greater understanding of ourselves and what we have to offer.” -Kelvin Jimenez Michaca, Public and Professional Writing major, and Journalism minor

 See also article about the SP20 edition of the class in The Montclarion